vss245/notebook/courses/machine_learning_i.md

   - bias and variance have a tradeoff
   - the bias of the mean estimator (sum over all x times 1/N) is 0 and the variance of the mean estimator is $\sigma^2/N$
 - James-Stein estimator
-  - we can do better in terms of the geenralization and mean square error!
+  - we can do better in terms of the generalization and mean square error!
   - $\hat\mu_{JS}=\hat\mu-\frac{(n-2)\sigma^2}{\hat\mu^2}\hat\mu$
   - the bias of this changed estimator is non-zero (>0)
   - but even though we thought that an unbiased estimator (a bias of 0) is the best, this corrected estimator provides a better estimate ($\text{MSE}(\hat\mu_{JS})<\text{MSE}(\hat\mu)$)